 ✓ ¼ teaspoon tangerine zest

 - Wash and chop the dandelion leaves in half-inch pieces and discard tough ends.
 Pour lime juice into the chopped leaves and add the salt.

 - Massage the dandelion leaves with the lime juice and salt for up to three minutes or until the leaves are wilted.

 - Add the shredded celeriac, basil leaves and tangerine.
 Add the toasted pine nuts and mix everything together.

 (From "Healthy Recipes for Your Nutritional Type" by Dr. Joseph Mercola)

 Celery Fun Facts

-Aromatic and crispy, celery is one of the most widely eaten and enjoyed veggies on the planet.
-Great in salads, stir fries, and soup as well as all by itself, this pale green garden offering is also highly nutritious.
+Aromatic and crispy, celery is one of the most widely enjoyed veggies on the planet.
+This green garden offering is great in salads, stir fries, soups or enjoyed all by itself, and is also highly nutritious.

-For centuries, Ayurvedic medicine has used celery and celery seed as a treatment for colds and flu, poor digestion, arthritis, and liver and spleen disorders.
-Today, it's known as a diuretic, which only stands to reason with all the moisture it holds.
-Studies also indicate its effectiveness in deflecting mosquitoes.
-But eating it is the real key.
+For centuries, Ayurvedic medicine has used celery and celery seed as a treatment for various disorders, such as cardiovascular disease, inflammation and gastric ulcers.35 Today, it's known as a diuretic, which may help treat colic.36 Studies also indicate its effectiveness in deflecting mosquitoes, but eating it is the real key.37

 Celery to lower oxidative stress and help clear the digestive system.
 Studies also found that the apigenin in celery may help lower the risk of cancer,38 while its luteolin may help improve heart health.39 These benefits alone are good reasons to up your celery intake.